alexsalisbury/todoist-api/source/includes/rest/v8/_tasks.md

 }
 ```

-Returns a task by id
+Returns an active (non-completed) task by id

 ## Update a task